Lawrence University: Athletics

-Lawrence University's intercollegiate athletic teams, known as the Vikings since 1926, compete in the Midwest Conference in National Collegiate Athletic Association (NCAA) Division III.
+Lawrence University's intercollegiate athletic teams, known as the Lawrence Vikings since 1926, compete in the Midwest Conference and Northern Collegiate Hockey Association (hockey only) in NCAA Division III.
 Men's sports include baseball, basketball, cross country, fencing, football, golf, ice hockey, soccer, swimming & diving, tennis, and track & field; women's sports include basketball, cross country, fencing, golf, soccer, softball, swimming & diving, tennis, track & field, and volleyball.
+The university's venues include the Banta Bowl, Alexander Gymnasium, and Whiting Field.
+The fight song is "Go, Lawrence, Go".

 In 2005–06, the men's basketball team was ranked first in Division III for much of the season, after starting the season unranked.
 The Vikings were the only undefeated team in all divisions of college basketball for the last six weeks of the season, ending with a record of 25–1.
 Star forward Chris Braier won the Josten's Award as the top player in the country for both playing ability and community service.
 Coach John Tharp was named Division III Midwest Coach of the Year.
 Beginning in 2004, Lawrence qualified for the Division III national tournament in five of the next six years (2004, 2005, 2006, 2008, 2009).
 Their best result was in 2004, advancing to the quarterfinals (Elite 8), but fell to eventual national champion Wisconsin–Stevens Point by a point in overtime at Tacoma, Washington.

 In 2021, Lawrence unveiled a new athletics logo, featuring a Viking ship incorporating the antelope from the crest on the Lawrence coat of arms.
 This replaced the longstanding previous Viking logo with variations utilized by many other organizations, notably including the Minnesota Vikings.
 In 2022, the Vikings debuted a new mascot, an antelope named Blu.